CQCL/lambeq-docs/README.md

 diagram.draw()
 ```

-## Testing
+## Testing lambeq

 Run all tests with the command:

 ```bash
 pytest
 ```

-Note: if you have installed in a virtual environment, remember to
+Note: if you have installed lambeq in a virtual environment, remember to
 install pytest in the same environment using pip.

 ## Building documentation